bain-cs111/bain-cs111.github.io/pages/_assignments/exercises/exercise_0/exercise_0.md

 Notice that you won't see your NetID outputted in the _Interactions Window_.
 That's because you didn't actually ask Racket to do anything with your NetID–you just asked it to remember it.
 That's okay for now.
 We just want to have it store the NetID so that when we run your program, we can tell your program apart from your classmate's.

-Make sure to save your modified program using the `File` menu and selecting `Save Definitions` (you don't have to pick `Save Definition as...` since that allows you to create a brand new file and we just want to update the one we already have).
+Make sure to save your modified program using the `File` menu and selecting `Save Definitions` (you don't have to pick `Save Definitions as...` since that allows you to create a brand new file and we just want to update the one we already have).

 Congratulations, you're officially a _Racketeer_!

-> **Life Advice**: Probably best not to use this term outside of course community as it has some nasty legal implications.
+> **Life Advice**: Probably best not to use this term outside of our course community as it has some nasty legal implications.

 * * *